Office of International Programs

 Criteria for Acceptance

-For the Loyola study abroad exchange program in Amsterdam, students must have a minimum of 2.75 CQPA.
-They should apply to Loyola’s international program office by Dec.
-1, of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
-Disciplinary records from the school’s office of student life are taken into consideration when reviewing applications.
+For the Loyola study abroad exchange program in Amsterdam, students must have a minimum of 2.75 CQPA to apply.
+They should apply to Loyola’s Office of International Programs by Wednesday after Thanksgiving break of their sophomore year in order to be considered for fall or spring semester spots in their junior year.
+Disciplinary records from the school’s Office of Student Life are taken into consideration when reviewing applications.
 Students with the highest CQPA will be awarded spots as long as they meet the other criteria.
-Students should mark down second and third choices in the event that we cannot offer them a spot in the Amsterdam Exchange Program.
+Students should mark down second and third choices in the event that the Office of International Programs cannot offer them a spot in the Amsterdam Exchange Program.
 There are usually five available spots for each semester.

 Money and Banking

 Students have an option to open a bank account in Amsterdam.
 This is required for the students that choose the wire deposit as a way to prove their financial means.
 Other students can keep using their U.S. bank account, which they will still have access to through the ATMs in Amsterdam.
 Students should check with their bank to make sure that their debit/credit card will work overseas, and find out what fees are associated with using the account internationally.
 Students in the past have recommended withdrawing the maximum allowed from ATMs while in Amsterdam and keeping their cash in their bedrooms, only taking the amount that they need each time they leave home.
 This will save on ATM fees.
 Students will be able to withdraw money from any ATM.

 Credit/Debit cards are not as widely accepted in Amsterdam as they are in the United States.
 People tend to use cash more frequently for small and large purchases or open a credit card that has PIN number.
 Students are also given a AUAS ID card, which can purchase goods and services on campus when money is allocated to the ID cards.

 Euro is the currency used in all transactions.